-The George Institute for Global Health, together with its subsidiaries and associated companies worldwide (“The George Institute”, “we” and “our”) is committed to handling personal information (including health and other sensitive information) in accordance with applicable privacy laws, including the Australian Privacy Principles (“APPs”) set out in the Australian Privacy Act 1988 (Cth).
+The George Institute for Global Health, together with its subsidiaries and associated companies worldwide (“The George Institute”, “we” and “our”) is committed to handling personal information (including health and other sensitive information) in accordance with applicable privacy laws, including the Australian Privacy Principles (“APPs”) set out in the Australian Privacy Act 1988 (Cth), and, where relevant, the EU General Data Protection Regulation ((EU 2016/679)(GDPR), or the retained version of the GDPR as it forms part of the law of England and Wales, Scotland and Northern Ireland by virtue of section 3 of the European Union (Withdrawal) Act 2018 as amended by Schedule 1 to the Data Protection, Privacy and Electronic Communications (Amendments, etc) (EU Exit) Regulations 2019 (SI 2019/419) (UK GDPR) A reference to personal information includes “personal data” as defined in the GDPR and/or UK GDPR (as applicable).

-We have adopted the APPs as the minimum standard across all of our offices worldwide.
-We also comply with the ICH Guidelines for Good Clinical Practice with respect to the use, protection and security of health information collected, as well as guidelines issued by the National Health and Medical Research Council of Australia (NHMRC) in respect of health information that may be accessed in the conduct of research.
+We also comply with the ICH Guidelines for Good Clinical Practice with respect to the use, protection and security of health information collected, as well as guidelines issued by relevant regulatory bodies such as (without limitation) the National Health and Medical Research Council of Australia (NHMRC), the Central Drugs Standard Control Organisation, India (CDSCO) and UK Research and Innovation, United Kingdom (UKRI) in respect of health information that may be accessed in the conduct of research.

 What types of personal information do we collect and why?